jsfiddle/togetherjs/README.md

 - `util.js`: several bits of abstract support code are in here.
 It's also the file that must be loaded first, it sets up jQuery and Underscore as noConflict, creates the TowTruck object.
 It also includes a pattern for creating classes, assertions, events.

-- `*.tmpl`: these are Underscore templates for the UI bits.
+- `app/http/views/towtruck/*.tmpl`: these are Underscore templates for the UI bits.
 These are automatically inlined into `towtruck-runner.js`.

 ### Examples Server